shotaro12oyama/udacity-robond-perception-project/writeup_template.md

 In addition to the Exercise 1 & 2 steps, I implemented pipeline as follows.

 * Convert PCL cluster data to ROS by helper function, then extract color & normal histogram features.
 After concatenate those features, used for SVM training.
 With the trained model, predict each object and set the result as label.(No.157-188 lines in the project_template.py)
-* When training my SVM, I used HSV color, a
+* When training my SVM, I used HSV color, and increased the number of times (5 -> 20) for training data generation.
+I kept using Linear kernel, and belive the result was good enough.

 ![demo-1](./training_svm.png)